DNA profiling: Surreptitious DNA collecting

 Police forces may collect DNA samples without a suspect's knowledge, and use it as evidence.
 The legality of the practice has been questioned in Australia.

-In the United States, it has been accepted, courts often rule that there is no expectation of privacy and cite California v.
+In the United States, where it has been accepted, courts often rule that there is no expectation of privacy and cite California v.
 Greenwood (1988), in which the Supreme Court held that the Fourth Amendment does not prohibit the warrantless search and seizure of garbage left for collection outside the curtilage of a home.
 Critics of this practice underline that this analogy ignores that "most people have no idea that they risk surrendering their genetic identity to the police by, for instance, failing to destroy a used coffee cup.
 Moreover, even if they do realize it, there is no way to avoid abandoning one's DNA in public."

 The United States Supreme Court ruled in Maryland v.
 King (2013) that DNA sampling of prisoners arrested for serious crimes is constitutional.

 In the United Kingdom, the Human Tissue Act 2004 prohibits private individuals from covertly collecting biological samples (hair, fingernails, etc.) for DNA analysis but exempts medical and criminal investigations from the prohibition.